 Dog odors and stains are notoriously hard to clean and keep up with.
-It is actually one of the top sources of frustration among dog owners.
-There are a multitude of ways to combat dog odor, but enzyme cleaners remain one of the safest and most effective methods.
+It is one of the top sources of frustration among dog owners.
+There are many ways to combat dog odor, but enzyme cleaners remain one of the safest and most effective methods.
 Enzyme cleaners are effective against both dog odor and dog stains, and even carpet stains.

 Cleaning products: Masking or neutralizing